Reintroduction of wolves (Canis lupus) to Yellowstone National Park (after a 75-year absence) led to a cascade of

 Conservation has historically failed to work within a framework of cultural inclusivity.
 As we embrace a wider diversity of available technologies, we must also include a wider diversity of stakeholders.
 The Intended Consequences Initiative advocates for a more inclusive process within this initiative as well as within the practice of conservation as a whole.
 The Intended Consequences Initiative is meant to encourage language and outreach that will expand the narrative and introduce innovative solutions that emerge from diverse communities and sectors.

 Revive & Restore hosted the Intended Consequences Workshop in June 2020.
 We convened 57 practitioners, social scientists, decision-makers, and thought leaders in conservation biology representing academia, governmental agencies, and NGOs.
 The conversations and consensus-building that occurred jumpstarted the development of a responsible and collaborative framework that will facilitate the use of modern technologies to help rebuild the health of our planet.

 Strong motivation emerged from those groundbreaking workshop conversations.
 Participants agreed that next-generation biotechnologies have the potential to profoundly improve the health of our ecosystems and that now is the time to explore them.
-To build a wider, more diverse community of solution-finders, three key resources are being made available, with more to come:
+To build a wider, more diverse community of solution-finders, these key resources are being made available, with more to come:

 - To Restore Biodiversity, Embrace Biotech’s ‘Intended Consequences’—This Scientific American op-ed, co-authored by Revive & Restore Executive Director Ryan Phelan and Paul Robbins, Dean of the Nelson Institute for Environmental Studies at the University of Wisconsin-Madison introduces the initiative to the public.